3.14 Provisions, Contingent Liabilities and Contingent Assets

 21.7 Equity Instrument through Other Comprehensive Income: This reserve is created on account of fair valuation of equity instruments other than investments in subsidiaries.
 This will be directly transferred to retained earnings on disposal of respective equity instruments.

 39.2 The Government of India, on 20th September 2019, vide the Taxation Laws (Amendment) Ordinance 2019, inserted a new Section 115BAA in the Income Tax Act, 1961, which provides an option to a corporate for paying Income Tax at reduced rates as per the provisions/conditions defined in the said section.
 The Company is continuing to provide for income tax at old rates, based on the available outstanding MAT credit entitlement and various exemptions and deductions available to the Company under the Income Tax Act, 1961.
-However, the Company has applied the lower income tax rates on the deferred tax assets / liabilities to the extent these are expected to be realised or settled in the future period when the Company would be subjected to lower tax rate and accordingly as on 31st March, 2025 and 31st March, 2024 the Company has (reversed) / created deferred tax liability of (-) ^ 3.62 Crores and ^ 6.24 Crores respectively.
-Applicable Indian Statutory Income Tax Rate for both the Fiscal Years 2025 and 2024 is 34.944%.
+As per the assessment made by the management, the Company will opt for the new tax regime from the next financial year.
+Accordingly, as on 31st March, 2026 the Company has re-computed its deferred tax assets/ liability by using the lower tax rates and reduced the deferred tax liability by ' 30.97 Crores with corresponding credit of ' 26.66 Crores in profit and loss account and ' 4.31 Crores in Other Comprehensive Income.
+In previous year the Company had applied the lower income tax rates on the deferred tax assets / liabilities to the extent these are expected to be realized or settled in the future period and accordingly the Company had reversed deferred tax liability of ' 3.62 Crores.
+Applicable Indian Statutory Income Tax Rate for both the Fiscal Years 2026 and 2025 is 34.944%.

-39.3 The Finance (No.2) Act, 2024 (FA 2024) increased the effective tax rate with respect to long term capital gain on sale of listed shares from 11.65% to 14.56%.
+39.4 The Finance (No.2) Act, 2024 (FA 2024) increased the effective tax rate with respect to long term capital gain on sale of listed shares from 11.65% to 14.56%.
 Further, FA 2024 withdrew indexation benefit on long term capital gain on sale of land and reduced the effective tax rate from 23.30% with indexation to 14.56% (without indexation).
-On account of these amendments, during the year, the Company has reversed deferred tax liability of ^ 67.93 Crores and credited Other Comprehensive Income.
+On account of these amendments, in previous year, the Company had reversed deferred tax liability of ' 67.93 Crores and credited Other Comprehensive Income.

 Note:

 (a) For A.Y.
-2000-01 to 2006-07, Company has claimed the Sales Tax Subsidy amounting to ^ 68.80 Crores as exempted income being capital in nature.
+2000-01 to 2006-07, Company had claimed the Sales Tax Subsidy amounting to ' 68.80 Crores as exempted income being capital in nature.
 Though the Assessing Officer rejected the claim, the Company had obtained favourable decisions from the CIT(A) and the Income Tax Appellate Tribunal (ITAT).
-However, on further appeal by the Income Tax Department before the Hon’ble High Court of Calcutta, the double bench of Hon’ble High Court of Calcutta vide order dated 18th December, 2023 held sales tax subsidy to be revenue in nature.
-The estimated impact of income tax on account of the above matter is ^ 24.06 Crores.
-Pending receipt of appeal effect of the Order, consequential interest is not presently ascertainable.
-Considering the merits of the case, the Company has filed a special leave petition before the Hon’ble Supreme Court, which was admitted on 8th April, 2024.
+However, on further appeal by the Income Tax Department before the Hon'ble High Court of Calcutta, the double bench of Hon'ble High Court of Calcutta vide order dated 18th December, 2023 held sales tax subsidy to be revenue in nature.
+Pending receipt of appeal effect of the Order, the Company had estimated impact of income tax on account of the above matter as ' 24.06 Crores and considered contingent liability as on 31st March, 2025.
 The Company has been legally advised that its claim, the Sales Tax Subsidy is capital in nature and hence the Company does not foresee any probable outflow in the said matter.
-Accordingly, no adjustment is considered necessary at this stage.
+Considering the merits of the case, the Company has filed a special leave petition before the Hon'ble Supreme Court, which was admitted on 8th April, 2024, which is pending as on reporting date.
+Further, during the year, Company has

 41.2 The Company is subject to electricity tariff notified by the relevant authorities.
 As there is substantial time lag in notifying such changes, the difference, if any, is accounted for at the time of notification of changes in tariff.